 Mount Vesuvius, on the west coast of Italy, is the only active volcano on mainland Europe.
 It is best known because of the eruption in A.D.
-79 that destroyed the city of Pompeii.
+79 that destroyed the cities of Pompeii and Herculaneum.
 Mount Vesuvius is considered to be one of the most dangerous volcanoes in the world due to the large population of the city of Naples and the surrounding towns on the slopes nearby.

 The volcano is classed as a complex stratovolcano because its eruptions typically involve explosive eruptions as well as pyroclastic flows.
 Vesuvius and other Italian volcanoes, such as Campi Flegrei and Stromboli, are part of the Campanian volcanic arc.
 The Campanian arc sits on a tectonic boundary where the African plate is being subducted beneath the Eurasian plate.

 Under Vesuvius, scientists have detected a tear in the African plate.
 This “slab window” allows heat from the Earth’s mantle layer to melt the rock of the African plate building up pressure that causes violent explosive eruptions.
 In the past, Mount Vesuvius has had a roughly 20-year eruption cycle, but the last serious eruption was in 1944.

 Vesuvius and Pompeii

 Mount Vesuvius destroyed the city of Pompeii in A.D.
 79. Because the city was buried so quickly by volcanic ash, the site is a well-preserved snapshot of life in a Roman city.
 We even have a detailed account of the disaster recorded by Pliny the Younger, who interviewed survivors and recorded events in a letter to his friend Tacitus.
 [Related: Pompeii 'Wall Posts' Reveal Ancient Social Networks]